aiidateam/aiida-core/docs/source/topics/data_types.rst

 .. important::

-    If a containerized code is used for a calculation that sets the :ref:`metadata option <topics:calculations:usage:calcjobs:options>` ``withmpi`` to ``True``, the MPI command line arguments are placed in front of the container runtime.
+    If a containerized code is used for a calculation that enables MPI (see :ref:`Controlling MPI <topics:calculations:usage:calcjobs:mpi>`), the MPI command line arguments are placed in front of the container runtime.
-    For example, when running Singularity with ``metadata.options.withmpi = True``, the runline in the submission script will be written as:
+    For example, when running Singularity with MPI enabled, the runline in the submission script will be written as:

     .. code-block:: bash